 2. Why does the oil consumption occur during highway miles and not during stop-and-go driving?

 3. What caused the oil usage pattern to change after having driven the car this long (30,000 miles)?

 Cars consume more and more oil with age.
 Normal consumption is a subjective call; I made mine at one quart per 5,000 miles.
 I also stated that many cars will not burn oil at all for a while - once again, a variable.

-The fact that his consumption is brought on by highway conditions leads me to suspect an internal oil leak around the valve stems seals or some failure in the PCV system (see “A Breath of Fresh Air” in the September 2001 issue of Machinery Lubrication).
+The fact that his consumption is brought on by highway conditions leads me to suspect an internal oil leak around the valve stems seals or some failure in the PCV system.

 The fact that the pattern changed abruptly would reinforce my belief that a failure (either an undetected leak or abnormal consumption) is the culprit.